-Hearing a person's family stories is a great way to feel emotionally connected to them, however temporarily, and eases things up for a first date.
+Hearing someone's family stories is a great way to feel emotionally connected to them, however temporarily, and eases things up for a first date.
 If they don't know much about their grandparents, that's OK, too.
 You can ask them about brothers and sisters, parents, or caregivers, and still get some insight into where they're coming from.

 5. "If You Could Go Back To The Past, What Time Period Would You Choose?"

-This sounds like a lazy question, but I get the sense that knowing which historical era people relate to gives you good insight into their political beliefs.
+This sounds like a lazy question, but I get the sense that knowing which historical era people relate to gives you insight into their political beliefs.
 For example, lots of straight men on Tinder claim to be "feminists," but are they feminist really?
 If they tell you "the 1950s," then they might not be that understanding of the gender divide.
-If they answer "the age of the explorers," then you might want to ask them if they see any problem with Christopher Columbus, historically.
+If they answer "the age of the explorers," then you might want to ask them if they see any problem with Christopher Columbus.